Ever watch a Homing Projectile

 - In Brawl, Solid Snake can fire player-controlled missiles.

 - Two characters in Skylanders can earn this attack as a purchasable upgrade:

 - Warnado can learn "Guided Twister", which allows the player to steer their tornado attack using their movement controls.

 - The "Series 2" version of Drobot's exclusive "Wow Pow" ability involves combining two of his Bladegears into one large, remote-controlled gear.

-- The "Doomerang" in all three Ty the Tasmanian Tiger games.
-In the first it is merely an Eleventh Hour Superpower used exclusively to defeat the Final Boss, but it shows up as a purchasable (if very expensive) shop item in the sequels.
+- The "Doomerang" in all three TY the Tasmanian Tiger games.
+In the first it is merely an 11th-Hour Superpower used exclusively to defeat the Final Boss, but it shows up as a purchasable (if very expensive) shop item in the sequels.

-- Modern Warfare series lets you control Predator Drones as rewards for multiplayer killstreaks.
+- Modern Warfare series lets you control Predator-launched Hellfire missiles as rewards for multiplayer killstreaks.
 After firing them, you can control where they land approximately.

 - A minor example in Team Fortress 2: Engineer's sentries will normally autotarget enemies that are closer to them, but using his Wrangler, he can aim his sentry manually at any given enemy, aided with a laser sight (with an added defense bonus).